Aamaka/libraryManagementSystem/README.md

 ## API Endpoints

 You can interact with the Library Management System using the following API endpoints:

+- **User Management Endpoints:**
+  - `POST /api/users`: Add a new user to the library
+  - `PUT /api/users/`: Update an existing user's information
+  - `GET /api/users`: Retrieve a list of all user
+  - `GET /api/users/{id}`: Retrieve details of a specific user by ID
+  - `GET /api/users/{email}`: Retrieve details of a specific user by Email
+  - `DELETE /api/users/{id}`: Remove a user from the system

 - **Book Management Endpoints:**
    - `POST /api/books`: Add a new book to the library